-Reds Race is one of the 11 road races in the Dover Race Series
+In 2014, Reds Race became one of the first of 11 races in what is now the very popular Dover Race Series.

 Today, Reds Race participants include serious runners, recreational joggers and walkers, individuals, groups, families and community members of all ages and abilities.
 Over the past 10 years event participation has increased by more than 100%.